Monday, July 7, 2008

 I'll be getting back into the swing of things this weekend, starting with next weeks CDDocumentary (the station's are restless, a good thing) on Patti Smith's album Horses, and a review of Austin's Patricia Vonne and her newest album set to release next week.
 In the meantime, check out all the great Austin City Limits stuff from the Statesman at the link above.

-Wednesday, September 12, 2007
+12 September 2007

 ACL Announces White Stripes Cancel.
 Options?